Intellectual Disability Awareness Month

 Intellectual Disability Awareness Month began in 1987 as National Disability Awareness Month when President Reagan called to “urge all Americans to join me in according to our fellow citizens with such disabilities both encouragement and the opportunities they need to lead productive lives and to achieve their full potential.”

-DBHIDS is dedicated to ensuring everyone gets the opportunity they deserve to enjoy an everyday life while feeling productive and secure.
+DBHIDS is dedicated to ensuring everyone gets the opportunities they deserve to enjoy an everyday life while feeling productive and secure.

 In March, we take extra steps to raise awareness about the support and rights of people with disabilities and to celebrate their contributions to our communities in general and society as a whole.